jkarenko/hello-cdk/README.md

 This repository contains two versions of the **Hello CDK Stack**, designed for different networking configurations and use cases.

+## The Stack

+The **Hello CDK Stack** is a simple AWS Cloud Development Kit (CDK) stack that deploys a Go microservice using AWS Fargate and an Application Load Balancer (ALB).
+The microservice responds to HTTP requests at the `/hello` endpoint with a greeting message, or a personalized message if a `name` query parameter is provided (e.g., `/hello?name=Tim%20the%20Enchanter`).

+## Use Cases

+This stack is designed for use cases where the microservice needs to be highly available and scalable, while also requiring strict security and private communication with AWS services.

+### Features

+#### Components

+- **AWS Fargate**: Runs the Go microservice in a containerized environment without managing the underlying infrastructure.
+- **Application Load Balancer (ALB)**: Routes incoming HTTP requests to the Fargate tasks.
+- **VPC Endpoints**: Secure, private communication with AWS services (e.g., ECR, CloudWatch Logs) within the VPC.
+- **VPC Flow Logs**: Captures network traffic data for analysis and troubleshooting.

+#### Availability and Scaling

+- **AZs**: 2 Availability Zones (AZs)
+- **NAT Gateways**: Not used in this project.
+- **Auto Scaling**: The ECS service scales the number of tasks based on the desired count.

 ## Versions

 ### **1. VPC Endpoints Version**

 - **Description**:
   - Utilizes VPC Interface Endpoints for secure, private communication with AWS services (e.g., ECR, CloudWatch Logs) within the VPC.
   - Keeps all network traffic within the AWS network backbone, enhancing security and reducing internet exposure.